 The three program areas of the plan are: Housing Regulatory Tools, City Sponsored Development and Land Acquisition/Disposition.
-As committed to Council, staff will continue to update this action plan monthly to reflect completed items, updated timelines and provide greater levels of detail as programs become more defined.
+As committed to Council, staff will continue to update this housing plan to reflect completed items, updated timelines and provide greater levels of detail as programs become more defined.
 Descriptions and Budget Amounts for individual projects are outline in the project descriptions contained in the Budget Document Vol. II.
+Each project budget has been adjusted to reflect the anticipated timing of the housing projects in the housing pipeline.
+In 2017, the City issued \$7 million in sales revenue debt with funds pledged by the LPA RDA to cover the cost of the Woodside phase I and Central Park projects.
+Additional debt will be issued as needed to cover the next project in the current pipeline, Woodside phase II.

-Funding for the proposed housing action plan is recommended from two primary funding sources: the Lower Park RDA & the Additional Resort Communities Sales Tax (see Additional Resort Communities Sales Tax section below).
+Initial funding for the proposed housing plan was recommended from two primary funding sources: the Lower Park RDA & the Additional Resort Communities Sales Tax (see Additional Resort Communities Sales Tax section below).
+The Additional Resort Communities Sales Tax funding was used for the purchase of the Homestake property in 2016.

-Streets and Water Maintenance Building
+Streets, Building Maintenance and Water Maintenance Buildings

 Due to explosive growth in Park City and increasing Federal and State regulations, additional land and financial capital must be allocated for the expansion of operational and administrative needs in order to continue the current Level of Service (LOS) provided by Public Works and Public Utilities.
-Park City's greatest assets include the built infrastructure and natural environments, which offer a truly world-class experience and lifestyle.
-Management of the assets and services provided by Public Works and Public Utilities has provided the foundation for our unprecedented success.
-We must prioritize and invest in securing the long term Public Works and Public Utilities resource needs to achieve Council's vision and goals.
+Park City's greatest assets include the built infrastructure and natural environments which offer a truly world class experience and lifestyle.
+Management of these assets and the services provided by Public Works and Public Utilities has provided the foundation for our unprecedented success and we must prioritize and invest in securing the long term Public Works and Public Utilities resource needs to achieve Council's vision and goals.
 Required resources include adequate space for equipment and material storage, employee workspaces, training and meeting spaces, and customer service.
 To continue the current LOS in the face of these challenges, we must expand our physical operational space and provide the tools, resources, and basic administrative needs for staff at all levels.

-Staff is continuing to work on a detailed study and design.
+Staff is continuing to work on a detailed study and design for existing facilities and property.
 The Public Utilities Team (Water, Streets, and Storm Water) will need space to contain existing equipment, materials, and administrative needs.
 This area would include enclosed equipment storage; a laydown yard for material, equipment, storage, and staging; administrative space; and customer access.
 Staff is continuing to evaluate all options to meet the City's needs.
-This project and funding option will be discussed during the budget process.